 So, I hope that is a helpful start @TaylorS.
-Let me know if you’d like to see a copy of my Dabar paper, or be a reader on the manuscript I’m working on: Starting My Book.
+Let me know if you’d like to see a copy of my Dabar paper, or be a reader on the manuscript I’m working on: Calling for Beta Readers.
 Welcome to the conversation too.
 I’m looking forward to learning from you.

 Wow!
 This is great information!
 Thank you so much for taking the time.
 I would love to see your Dabar paper if you are willing to share.
 I’m going to look at all the links you shared too.